Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 ![Slerp Diagram](slerpDiagram.png)

 In this diagram, the Slerp operation would move a vector along a circular path, depicted by the gray arrow.
-To achieve moving along the yellow curved path, this is the relevant parts of the movement code:
+To achieve moving the parent (`transform.position`) along the yellow curved path, this is the relevant parts of the movement code:

 ```csharp
 /* Declared at the top */